 In the 1960s and 1970s, landmark investments from the philanthropic community elevated the legal profession from a road to wealth and power to a transformational force in serving the public good.
-With the support of the Ford Foundation and others, institutions of higher learning-built paths that allowed the brightest minds of the era to find their footing in public service.
-That leadership allowed the discipline of public-interest law to flourish as not only a prestigious area of study, but a formal field of practice.
+With the support of the Ford Foundation and other philanthropies, institutions of higher learning created paths that allowed the brightest minds of the era to find their footing in public service.
+That leadership allowed the discipline of public interest law to flourish not only as a prestigious area of study, but also as a formal field of practice.

-Similarly, institutions of higher learning are now coming together to integrate the fields of technology, public policy, business, law, ethics, governance, and social justice into the field of Public Interest Technology.
-Public Interest Technology refers to the study and application of technology expertise to advance the public interest in a way that generates public benefits and promotes the public good, particularly for those members of our society least well served historically and today by existing systems and policies.
-Importantly, it includes both individuals who approach these questions from a technological background, those with lived experience and expertise, and those coming from other disciplines (including, but not limited to, law and social science and movement-building) who seek to understand, use, and respond to the changes brought by new technologies.
+Similarly, institutions of higher learning are now coming together to integrate the fields of technology, public policy, business, law, ethics, governance, and social justice into the field of public interest technology.
+Public interest technology refers to the study and application of technology expertise to advance the public interest in a way that generates public benefits and promotes the public good, particularly for those who are least well served historically and today because of existing systems and policies.
+Importantly, it includes individuals who approach these questions from a technological background, those with lived experience and expertise, and those coming from other disciplines (including law and social science and movement-building) who seek to understand, use, and respond to the changes enabled by new technologies.

-It can-and should-also include people who may not identify as technologists but are at the forefront of equalizing access to technology and promoting inclusive tech policy, such as those working in the ecosystems of access, open source and creative commons, digital literacy, inclusive design, movement and activist tech, community tech, and digital privacy and security.
-By offering a systematic way of studying technology as a tool for addressing social problems in the world-including unforeseen and adverse consequences of technology (in particular with respect to historically underserved and underrepresented racial and marginalized groups) and ways to harmonize technology and society-educational institutions can train a new generation of graduates who have both technological literacy and a rigorous foundation to navigate the societal, ethical, legal, policy, and equity implications of the new age.
+It can - and should - also include people who may not identify as technologists but are at the forefront of equalizing access to technology and promoting inclusive tech policy.
+This includes those working in the ecosystems of access, open source and creative commons, digital literacy, inclusive design, movement and activist tech, community tech, and digital privacy and security.
+By offering a systematic way of studying technology as a tool for addressing social problems in the world - among them unforeseen and adverse consequences of technology (in particular with respect to historically underserved and underrepresented and marginalized groups) and ways to harmonize technology and society - educational institutions can train a new generation of graduates who have both technological literacy and a rigorous foundation to navigate the societal, ethical, legal, policy, and equity implications of the new age.